A Brisbane Architect Designs a Light-Filled Addition For Her Brother

-The double-height, 1800-square-foot addition, as designed by Caldwell and built by her brother, hosts generous kitchen and living areas with ample connection to the outdoors, as well as an upper mezzanine floor that can be flexed for work or play.
+The double-height, 1800-square-foot addition, as designed by Caldwell of Maytree Studios and built by her brother, hosts generous kitchen and living areas with ample connection to the outdoors, as well as an upper mezzanine floor that can be flexed for work or play.

-Both the North and South ends of the addition take advantage of double-height glazing to frame views into the surrounding property.
-On the kitchen end, a semi-enclosed barbeque area inspires relaxed family entertaining.
+Both the northern and southern ends of the addition take advantage of double-height glazing to frame views into the surrounding property.
+On the kitchen end, a semi-enclosed barbecue area inspires relaxed family entertaining.